raddy79/t24tools/README.md

 # t24tools
 generic tools for t24

-## HM.TO.SL
+## HM.TO.SL & HMM.TO.SL
-Converts HELPTEXT.MENU records into Saved List format.
+Converts HELPTEXT.MENU or HELPTEXT.MAINMENU records into Saved List format.

 *Known Problems :*
 1. Enquiries with calculated Drilldowns not parsed